What does it take to move from CMO to CRO?

-CROs are competently multifunctional.
+It’s not all planning and thinking for the CRO.
+CROs are still expected to “close deals and build lasting and profitable customer relationships.”
+Spread across different functions in the business as they might be.CROs are primarily responsible for driving top-line growth.
+They are competently multifunctional.
 They are in charge of sales strategies, marketing and demand generation, and customer acquisition and retention.
-But not only that, CROs also get involved in product development, operations, finance, business development, and people operations—because they know the customers and they are responsible for driving revenue performance.
+But not only that, but CROs also get involved in product development, operations, finance, business development, and people operations.
+Because they know the customers and they are responsible for; driving revenue performance.

-CROs are data savvy.
-They are keen on analysis and make data-driven decisions.
-CROs know what to do with intelligence reports they receive and understand what they mean for the company.
+CROs have to align strategies with revenue performance goals.
+CROs have a hand over sales and manage marketing programs.
+They oversee the customer experience.CROs are data-savvy and keen on analyzing data-driven decisions.
+CROs knows what to do with the intelligence reports they receive.
 Ultimately, CROs use insights obtained from available data to drive revenue growth.

 If you are keen to understand how mature your organization is in terms of your ability to generate revenue or how to transform your marketing organization to add value as the major revenue contributor in your organization, and what technologies are out there to help you execute your strategies and develop campaigns more efficiently, feel free to contact me on firstname.lastname@example.org or 720-300-3458.